Comment on page

 There is active governance discussion on how to fully decentralize Botto's stack as new technology becomes available, such as making its process trustless through zkproofing, a modular architecture and governance process for adding in new generative models, and a data API and an open code base that would make the entire protocol forkable.

 Anyone can propose adding or removing a new model to Botto’s set.
 Some suggested (but not strictly required) guidelines are:

 - The model is sufficiently large so as to not be introducing a highly human-curated model that violates Botto’s agency

 - Fees are affordable for the DAO treasury

 - Not adding more than one model at a time to Botto’s core process

 Proposing to add/remove a model works like any other BIP proposal a Botto member can make.

 The DAO could also decide to add a new model before the scheduled end of a period, cutting it short and starting a new period by default.

-Themes will be generated by asking Botto via GPT-3 to propose a set of 10 themes.
-The DAO will then vote on the themes proposed by Botto using the same interface for voting on mint descriptions.
-The selected theme will be added by default to the prompts generated for that period, adding the theme verbatim at the end of the prompt.
+Themes are generated by asking Botto via GPT-3 to propose a set of 10 themes.
+The DAO then votes on the themes proposed by Botto using the same interface for voting on mint descriptions.
+The selected theme is added by default to the prompts generated for that period, adding the theme verbatim at the end of the prompt.

 The community may also decide to provide no theme for a period, for instance when a new model is being added and there is a desire to see its full range before narrowing in on a theme.